yyydky/quantitative_asset_allocation/README.md

 * 10-year return: (AGG, 3.76%), (VTI, 11.61%), (SPY, 13.31%)
 * Recommend 0.7_AGG_0.3_VTI_10y:  <br />
-The combination has the highest sharpe ratio and the third best VaR.
+The combination has the highest Sharpe ratio and the third best VaR.

 ## Usage:
 The historical price data generation code for ETFs is in data.py, and the reformatted data is saved in price.csv.
 The main.py imports data from price.csv. <br />